CodyReichert/awesome-cl/README.md

 * [smug](https://github.com/drewc/smug) - parser combinators for Common Lisp.
 SMUG makes it simple to create quick extensible recursive descent parsers without funky syntax or impenetrable macrology.
 [MIT][200].
 * [parseq](https://github.com/mrossini-ethz/parseq) - a library for parsing sequences such as strings and lists using parsing expression grammars.
 Inspired by Esrap.
 GPL2.
 * [lisp-binary](https://github.com/j3pic/lisp-binary) - A library to easily read and write complex binary formats.
 [GPL3][2].
+* [uclp](https://github.com/ravi-delia/uclp) -  An experimental implementation of parsing expression grammars (PEGs, a la Janet) in Common Lisp.
+MIT.

+see also:

 * [texp](https://github.com/eugeneia/texp/) - A DSL to generate TeX.
 [AGPL-3.0][agpl3].

 Text Processing